Carbon Canyon Regional Park: History

 The park area used to be the town of Olinda just before the 1880s.
-Whi a dam on Carbon Canyon Creek was built to prevent flooding, the area became a park.
+When a dam on Carbon Canyon Creek was built to prevent flooding, the area became a park.

 The lake in the center of the park was rebuilt in 2014 due to reduced water quality and capacity, which resulted in OC Parks not being able to stock the lake with fish.
 Demolition of the existing lake began on July 14, 2014.
 The lake had to be drained completely in order for heavy equipment to be used to remove approximately 9,500 cubic yards of silt.
 The silt had accumulated under the lake over the course of 17 years from runoff and wildfires.
 Removal of the silt was started in August 2014.
 Removal was completed in October 2014 and the process of refilling the lake started.
 Fish were stocked approximately a month after the refilling was completed.